toppers/hakoniwa-px4sim/drone_physics/README.md

 This is a math, physics, and dynamics library for the drone plant model in the Hakoniwa project(Open Source Runtime Environment for Simulating Cyber-Physical Systems).

+You can transform vectors between the ground and the body frame coordinate system, and also calculate the drone's speed, acceleration from the rotors' thrust and gravity.

-It is first designed for Hakoniwa px4sim project, but I found it was more general, and can be used for any drone simulation projects to calculate the drone's speed, acceleration and etc. in the ground and the body frame coordinate system.
+It is first designed for Hakoniwa px4sim project, but I found it was more general, so made it a separate library with more user-friendly interface, and also added the reference to the equations in the book below.

 Most of the functions are implemented based on the equations in the following book: